-Prereq: Successful completion of; Regents Living Environment, Regents Earth Science, Algebra Offered In 2023-2024 / Not Offered In 2024-2025 of science topics of current interest, both locally and globally.
+Prereq: Successful completion of; Regents Living Environment, Regents Earth Science, Algebra Not Offered In 2024-2025 / Offered in 2025-2026

+This offering will have a curriculum that is selected and designed by the students.
+At the start of the course, students will be guided through an exploration of a variety of science topics of current interest, both locally and globally.
 Some of these topics may include, but are not limited to; alternative energies, artificial intelligence, asteroid collision avoidance, climate change, cosmic discoveries, digital misinformation, nutritional immunology, sustainability, vaccinations, etc. After the introductory period, the class will collectively decide on what topics to investigate in greater depth, for the remainder of the course.
 Students will select reading materials and other sources of information, and then they will design lessons and investigations to help strengthen their knowledge and understanding of each of the topics they chose.